tolien/rssdownloader-rs/README.md

 * feed_regex - items which don't match this should be skipped regardless of if they match a download regex
 * feed_skip_regex in a feed - regex for a feed for items which should be skipped

+## Execution
+Either clone this repository and run directly from the checkout with

+    cargo run --release

+or build a binary (eventually releases will provide a compiled binary) with

+    cargo build --release

+and place the binary (which will be target/release/rssdownloader-rs) wherever you'd like before running it with

+    ./rssdownloader-rs